 Stock Appreciation Rights.
 A stock appreciation right entitles the holder to receive a payment, with respect to each share of Tredegar common stock encompassed by the stock appreciation right, of an amount the Executive Compensation Committee determines.
-In the absence of such a determination, the payment will be equal to the excess, if any, of the fair market value of Tredegar common stock on the date of exercise over the fair market value of Tredegar common stock on the determination of fair market value of Tredegar common stock is based on the closing price as reported on the New York Stock Exchange composite tape on such date or, in the absence of reported sales on such date, then on the next preceding day that the shares of Tredegar common stock were traded.
+In the absence of such a determination, the payment will be equal to the excess, if any, of the fair market value of Tredegar common stock on the date of exercise over the fair market value of Tredegar common stock on the date of exercise over the fair market value of Tredegar common stock on the date of grant.
+The determination of fair market value of Tredegar common stock is based on the closing price as reported on the New York Stock Exchange composite tape on such date or, in the absence of reported sales on such date, then on the next preceding day that the shares of Tredegar common stock were traded.
 The maximum term of a stock appreciation right is ten years.
 Stock appreciation rights may be granted alone or in conjunction with an option (in which case, the exercise of the option reduces the number of shares of Tredegar common stock that remain subject to the stock appreciation right and, correspondingly, the exercise of a stock appreciation right reduces the number of shares of Tredegar common stock subject to the option).